pharrison31415/drone-cone-proto/apps/api/api-documentation.md

 **Request Body** must contain the integer `id` of the inventory item to update.
 The following are properties that can be included for updating.
 - `name`
-- `amountChange` (positive or negative.
+- `amountChange` (positive or negative int.
 This is how much of the item to add or subtract to the total inventory amount)
-- `price` (the new unit price for the item)
+- `price` (postive float. the new unit price for the item)

 **Response Data** consists of a `success` boolean.